Sustainability assessment using multimodal AI agents

-\subsection{Estimating EI from Domain-Specific Textual Features}
+\section{Estimating EI from Domain-Specific Textual Features}

 The agentic LCI generation above automates traditional LCA workflows by constructing detailed, component-level inventories.
-Through this process we observe that many complex products, especially consumer electronics, are assemblies of shared OEM components across different brands with similar production processes.
-For instance, Windows PCs typically use CPUs from Intel or AMD, and discrete graphics cards from NVIDIA, and many smartphones use Qualcomm's SnapDragon processor.
-This is due to the small number of companies with manufacturing facilities capable of making these highly specialized components, and it is these ICs, such as processors and memory, that account for a substantial fraction of a device's CF~\cite{gupta_act_2022, arroyos_tale_2022}.
-This observation suggests that similarly configured products could provide a useful CF approximation.
+Through this process, we observe that many complex products, especially consumer electronics, are assemblies of shared OEM components across different brands with similar production processes.
+For instance, Windows PCs typically use CPUs from Intel or AMD, and discrete graphics cards from NVIDIA, and many smartphones use Qualcomm's Snapdragon processor.
+This is due to the small number of companies with manufacturing facilities capable of producing these highly specialized components, and it is these ICs, such as processors and memory, that account for a substantial fraction of a device's EI~\cite{gupta_act_2022, arroyos_tale_2022}.
+This observation suggests that similarly configured products could provide a useful approximation.

 We introduce an estimation method that bypasses the need for fine-grained LCI decomposition and instead approximates a product’s EI directly from high-level domain-specific textual features.
 Our agent loop above automatically retrieves textual specifications from sources such as product pages, datasheets, and certification websites (see Methods).
-We curated a benchmark dataset of 1446 electronics products across major companies by parsing official product carbon footprint reports (see Methods for details).
-Each data entry $x_i \in \mathcal{X}$ pairs domain-specific features with the corresponding reported CF. We note that the reported CF values vary significantly between companies due to differences in their system boundaries and other modeling assumptions (Fig.~\ref{fig:main_3}a; see Supplementary for discussion).
+We curated a benchmark dataset of 1446 electronics products across major companies by parsing official product carbon footprint reports (Extended Data Fig.~2).
+Each data entry pairs domain-specific features with the corresponding reported PCF.
+We note that reported GWPs vary significantly between companies due to differences in their system boundaries and other modeling assumptions (Fig.~3a).